 Niles City Council approves provisional certificates for new marijuana business

-The Niles City Council voted 7-1 to approve Provisional Certificates for Class C grow and processing to Origins MI, LLC to conduct marijuana business activities at 901 Wayne St.
+NILES — The Niles City Council approved provisional certificates for Class C grow and processing to Craft Hydroponic to conduct marijuana business activities at 901 Wayne St. last week.

-The Simplicity Complex is in the Industrial District and in a zone designated for unlimited marijuana licenses, meaning a competitive process for a provisional certificate or licensing is not required.
+The Simplicity complex is in the Industrial District and in a zone designated for unlimited marijuana licenses, meaning a competitive process for a provisional certificate or licensing is not required.
+According to Huff, the owner of the Simplicity building has been marketing it in hopes of bringing in marijuana businesses to use the space.
+Each marijuana business rents space from the building owner, and builds its own building within the complex.

 State guidelines dictate that Class C growers are licensed to cultivate, dry, trim or cure and package marijuana for sale to a processor or provisioning center.